Coastal Ocean Institute

 - The WHOI Research Proposal Summary (Green Sheet) with appropriate signatures at the Departmental level.

-- Address Field on the routing form (green sheet) should indicate that the proposal is to be submitted to Dr. Chris Reddy, MS#04, COI.
+- Address Field on the routing form (green sheet) should indicate that the proposal is to be submitted to Dr. Matt Charette, MS#25, COI.

 - Agency information to be inserted is as follows: